jgarber623/delicious-data-convertor/README.md

 ## Caveats

 I slapped this together quickly in an hour or so.
-It's really only tested against an export of my personal bookmarks.
+It's really only tested against an export of [my Delicious bookmarks](https://delicious.com/jgarber).
 It may or may not work for you.

 ### HTML elements in titles and descriptions